Tag Archives: proper etiquette

 The exact translation is ‘respond if you please.’

-Perhaps, this is the cornerstone of the debate.
-“If you please,” is subject to explanation.
-This does not mean if you want to.
+Perhaps this is the cornerstone of the debate.
+“If you please” is subject to explanation.
+This does not mean that if you want to.
 Quite simply, if you please is a polite way of saying ‘please’ in French.
 Sometimes the most accurate translation is not the correct one.
-For instance, in German, hunger is a state to which one belongs to, so, they say ‘I have hunger’ but, the true English translation is ‘I am hungry.’
+For instance, in German, hunger is a state to which one belongs, so they say, ‘I have hunger’ but, the true English translation is ‘I am hungry.’
 This rule applies with RSVP.
 Respond if you please simply means, ‘please answer.’

 Or, like many hosts will secretly be chanting as the impending date encroaches,